A Fukuoka Experience: Crafting Your Own Scent in 60 Minutes at TSUTSUMU, Hakata's Incense-Making Workshop

 "I'd like to do something in Fukuoka that actually stays with me" — that's a sentence we hear often at TSUTSUMU, from travelers, locals, and people looking for a gift.

 TSUTSUMU is a hands-on incense-making workshop a 10-minute walk from Hakata Station.
-In 60 minutes, you blend six natural fragrances by hand and take home incense sticks — or a fragrance sachet — that exist only because you sat down at our table.
+In 60 minutes, you blend natural fragrances by hand — a base of your choice plus five mix scents — and take home incense sticks or a fragrance sachet that exist only because you sat down at our table.

-This guide walks through everything worth knowing before you visit: the two courses, the six fragrances, the flow of the 60 minutes, and what you leave with.
+This guide walks through everything worth knowing before you visit: the two courses, the fragrances (two base scents and five mix scents), the flow of the 60 minutes, and what you leave with.

 What TSUTSUMU is